-Dry skin on dogs is caused by allergic reactions, poor nutrition, parasites, skin infections or internal problems.
+Dry skin on dogs is caused by allergic reactions, poor nutrition, parasites, skin infections, or internal problems.
 Pit bulls, registered by the American Kennel Club as American Staffordshire terriers or Am Staffs, have short coats, which makes the dogs more exposed to dry skin.
-Puppies as well as adults are prone to skin problems, including dry skin.
-Typically, the pit bull's skin is glossy, but if the puppy has dry skin, it has a dull appearance.
-The treatment depends on the cause of the dry skin.
+Puppies, as well as adults, are prone to skin problems, including dry skin, which can be helped through diet, medication, and grooming.

-Dry skin on puppies may occur because the puppy doesn't have a proper diet or is dehydrated.
-Many cheap commercial puppy foods don't contain the necessary amounts of nutrients and supplements that the dog needs to develop and the skin's health can indicate a nutrient deficiency.
+Dry skin on puppies can occur because the puppy doesn't have a proper diet or is dehydrated.
+Many less expensive commercial puppy foods don't contain the necessary amounts of nutrients and supplements that the dog needs to develop, and the puppy's skin health can indicate a nutrient deficiency.
 Ensure your puppy gets quality food and plenty of fresh water.

-Grooming and Bathing
+Grooming and bathing

-Lack of grooming, frequent baths or the use of an unsuitable shampoo can lead to dry skin on Am Staff puppies.
-Bathe the puppy only when necessary and change the shampoo to a gentle, moisturizing formula that won't irritate the skin.
-Avoid using shampoos formulated for human use, because these are too harsh on the puppy's skin.
-Brush the dog to spread the essential oils on its skin, which also moisturize the skin and prevent dryness.
-Colloidal oatmeal relieves itchy skin and may be added to the dog's bath water.
-Use a humidifier during the cold months to prevent the dryness of skin.
+Lack of grooming, frequent baths or the use of an unsuitable shampoo can lead to dry skin on pit bull puppies.
+Bathe the puppy only when necessary and change the shampoo to a gentle, moisturizing formula that won't irritate the skin and is specifically designed for dogs.
+Avoid using shampoos formulated for human use, because these are too harsh on the puppy's skin and impact pH balance.